 9. Near Iconic and Trendy Bars & Restaurants

-Like the city itself, Quarter restaurants continue to evolve, and Susan Spicer’s Bayona was just the first in a series of hotspots experimenting with less classical fare.
-Some standouts include the aptly-named Jewel of the South, which serves delectable shareable small plates; and the Belle Époque Absinthe.
-Inspired by the poets and the artists who sipped its titular spirit in the Old Absinthe House across the courtyard, Belle Époque designed an intoxicating menu that includes the trendy raclette service, melted cheese scraped off the wheel tableside.
+Like the city itself, Quarter restaurants continue to evolve, and Susan Spicer’s Bayona was just the first in a series of hotspots experimenting with the less classical fare.
+Some standouts include the aptly-named Jewel of the South.

 Many of the world’s classic cocktails were invented in New Orleans.
 Napoleon House, just up the block from French Market Inn, first whipped up the Pimm’s Cup, a gin-based aperitif, in the 1940s.
 Like most iconic New Orleans drinks, it’s also widely available at other Quarter bars, and the best time to sample local spirits is at happy hour.

 Home of the award-winning French 75, Arnaud’s French 75 serves discounted signature cocktails on Friday afternoon, paired with light bar fare like shrimp egg rolls.
-And Kingfish keeps it classic during daily happy hours when it offers iconic cocktails like the Sazerac, Vieux Carre, and Mint Julep with heartier bar food like Chicken Andouille Sausage Gumbo.
+And Kingfish keeps it classic during daily happy hours when it offers iconic cocktails like the Sazerac, Vieux Carre, and Mint Julep with heartier bar food like gumbo.